simulated-reality/power/README.md

 # Power [![Build Status][travis-img]][travis-url]

-The package provides algorithms for simulating the power dissipation of applications running on multiprocessor platforms.
+The package provides algorithms for simulating the power consumption of applications running on multiprocessor platforms.

 ## [Documentation][doc]